isaackogan/TikTokLive/README.md

 ## Author's Choice

-The following are my two favourite services that utilize the TikTok LIVE libraries under the hood.
+The following are my two favourite enterprise use-cases for the TikTokLive family of libraries.
 This is <strong>not</strong> paid promotion, and I receive nothing for these recommendations:

 <table>
 <tr>